The Rate Entry Detail Lightning Web Component (LWC) is found on the Rate Entry Lightning Record Page.

 Stop Charges

-The Stop Charge Accessorial is set in the Global Settings section of TMS Admin → Configuration and is used for stop charges.
+The Stop Charge Accessorial field is set in the Global Settings section of TMS Admin → Configuration and is used for stop charges.
 This accessorial is not explicitly added to loads as a Load Accessorial but is added to Customer and Carrier Quotes as an Accessorial Rate Entry.
 The default accessorial is Stop Off.

 To create stop charges for a Load, set the Accessorial field to Stop Off, the Auto-Apply field to Checked, and the Rate Method field to Per Additional Stop.